Published 12 Oct 2021

-When assessing an enterprise’s size, consideration must also be given to the number of employees and the turnover/balance sheet for companies with a holding of 25 per cent or more of the capital or voting rights or in which the enterprise itself has a holding of 25 per cent or more of the capital or voting rights.
+When assessing an enterprise’s size, consideration must also be given to the number of employees and the turnover/balance sheet for companies with a holding of 25 per cent or more of the capital or in which the enterprise itself has a holding of 25 per cent or more of the capital.
 See the definition of the concept ‘small and medium-sized enterprises’ or ‘SMEs’ in the General Block Exemption Regulation: Aid for start-ups, Annex I, as well as in the EU Commission’s User guide to the SME definition.

 Termination of the project contract

-It is important that the approved milestones are met by the stipulated deadlines.
-This will be given particular weight when assessing whether to continue providing support or to terminate the contract.
+It is important that projects awarded funding achieve the approved milestones by the stipulated deadlines.
+This will be given particular weight when we assess whether to continue providing support or to terminate the contract.

 Other examples of key issues that can lead to amendment or termination of a contract include the following:

-- key partners are no longer involved in the project
+- key partners are no longer are involved in the project;

 Relevant thematic areas for this call